 11. A physical inspection of the applicant company’s place of business will be carried out by the Lagos State Ministry of Home Affairs upon submission of the application.

-12. A Money Lenders License is issued to the applicant company by the Lagos State Ministry of Home Affairs where it is satisfied that all the statutory requirements have been met and the applicant company is considered fit and proper to act as a money lender.
+12. A Money Lenders License is issued to the applicant company by the Lagos State Ministry of Home Affairs where it is satisfied that all the statutory requirements have been met and the applicant company is considered fit and proper to act as a licensed lender.

 Validity and Renewal of Money Lender’s License in Lagos State

-Money lenders license is valid in Lagos State for a period of one year and therefore subject to renewal every subsequent year.
-To process the renewal of the license, the licensed operator is required to obtain a new Money Lenders Certificate (Form B) from the Chief Magistrate accompanied with the expired license, updated tax clearance certificate and evidence of payment of the renewal fee.
+The license is valid in Lagos State for a period of one year and therefore subject to renewal every subsequent year.
+To process the renewal of the license, the licensed operator is required to obtain a new Lenders Certificate (Form B) from the Chief Magistrate accompanied with the expired license, updated tax clearance certificate and evidence of payment of the renewal fee.
 Upon being satisfied that the requirements continue to be met, a renewed license is issued.

-Registration with the Federal Competition and Consumer Protection Commission (FCCPC)
+Registration with the Federal Competition and Consumer Protection Commission (FCCPC).

 In 2022, the Federal Competition and Consumer Protection Commission (FCCPC) issued the Limited Interim Regulatory/Registration Framework and Guidelines for Digital Lending, 2022 (“the Guidelines”).
-The Guidelines require digital money lenders to register with the FCCPC before the commencement of business operations.
+The Guidelines require digital lenders to register with the FCCPC before the commencement of business operations.
 The process of registering with the FCCPC is summarized as follows:

-1. The digital money lender is to obtain an Audit Trust Mark from the Nigerian Data Protection Commission.
+1. The digital lender is to obtain an Audit Trust Mark from the Nigerian Data Protection Commission.

-2. Obtain a compliance Audit Report and Privacy Impact Assessment Report from a duly registered Data Protection Compliance Organisation (DPCO).
+2. Obtain a compliance Audit Report and Privacy Impact Assessment Report from a duly registered Data Protection Compliance Organization (DPCO).

-3. Obtain and complete the requisite digital money lender’s registration form from the FCCPC.
+3. Obtain and complete the requisite digital lender’s registration form from the FCCPC.
 The completed form is to be accompanied with some documents which include:

 4. Incorporation documents of the applicant.